glome/glome-wp/README.md

 ## License

 The "Glome plugin for Wordpress" is licensed under the MIT License.
-A copy of the license from can be downloaded from [here].
+A copy of the license from can be downloaded from [https://github.com/glome/glome-wp/raw/master/LICENSE].

 ## Kudos